-7D6N Choquekirau to Machu Picchu trek
+7D6N Choquequirao to Machu Picchu Trek

 This trek is designed for people who love mountains, are interested in archaeological sites and enjoy a physically demanding experience.
-Breathtaking archeological sites and incredible mountain scenery combine in this unique trekking experience that includes Guided visits to Choquekirau and Machu Picchu.
+Breathtaking archeological sites and incredible mountain scenery combine in this unique trekking experience that includes Guided visits to Choquequirao and Machu Picchu.

 Duration 7 Days / 6 Nights